Priyanka-L-K/Case-Study-3-Foodie-Fi/B. Data Analysis Questions.md

 - This suggests strong value perception in pro monthly plans
 - Customers either maintain their pro monthly subscription or churn completely
 - No evidence of plan downgrading behavior in the dataset
-- Note: Original query had incorrect plan_id (used 3 instead of 2 for pro monthly)

 ---

 ## Summary Insights